-- 10.1 The roles and responsibilities of senior members of the Trust are outlined in this document. - 10.2 Whenever the Trust Board has delegated functions to others, it still retains accountability for the actions and decisions made. - 10.3 Decisions and actions that the board has delegated are included in the following documents: - Terms of reference of the People and Reward Committee - Terms of reference of the Student Performance, Standards and Curriculum Committee - Terms of reference of the Finance and Resources Committee - Terms of reference of the Audit and Risk Committee - Trust policies - Academy policies - Portfolio documents - 10.4 Delegated authority has been given to a Capital Projects committee for the CIF Projects at PA.
-This committee includes the Board Trustee with the portfolio for Estates, the Chief Financial Officer and the Assistant Head of School at PA.
-The delegated authority includes making contractual appointments.
-All decisions by the committee must be unanimous; if there is a split decision, the decision must be referred to the CEO and/or the Head of School at PA for the final decision.
+- 10.1 The roles and responsibilities of senior members of the Trust are outlined in this document. - 10.2 Whenever the Trust Board has delegated functions to others, it still retains accountability for the actions and decisions made. - 10.3 Decisions and actions that the board has delegated are included in the following documents: - Terms of reference of the People and Reward Committee - Terms of reference of the Curriculum Performance, Standards and Committee - Terms of reference of the Finance and Resources Committee - Terms of reference of the Audit and Risk Committee - Terms of reference of the Pastoral and Wellbeing Committee - Trust policies - · Academy policies - Portfolio documents - 10.4 A Capitals Project committee can be formed for any capital project of a value over £350,000.
+This will be dependent on any associated risks of the project.